ajdawson/eof2/README.md

 Documentation
 -------------

-The package docstrings are very complete and are currently the primary source of documentation.
+Documentation is available [online](http://ajdawson.github.com/eof2).
+The package docstrings are also very complete and can be used as a source of reference when working interactively.

-A few short practical [examples](https://github.com/ajdawson/eof2/wiki) are also available.

 Frequently asked questions
 --------------------------